Cylumn/qd-generative-sampling/README.md

 ## Shape Experiments
 ### Training and Evaluation
-To train and evaluate the shapes classifier, enter the shapes directory, and run the training script:
+To train and evaluate the shapes classifier, enter the shapes directory, and run the training script.
+You will need to pass the name of the data directory as an argument---you can find this under `shapes/data` after you have ran the data generation script.
 ```
 $ cd shapes
-$ sh train_eval.sh
+$ sh train_eval.sh [data-directory]
 ```

 ## Facial Recognition Experiments